bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

 * Wikipedia: `Probability Density Function: Dependent variables and change of variables <https://en.wikipedia.org/wiki/Probability_density_function#Dependent_variables_and_change_of_variables>`__
 * Github code for "Improving Variational Inference with Inverse Autoregressive Flow": https://github.com/openai/iaf/

 ..
 [1] At least by my estimate the results are kind of marginal.
 Improving the posterior on its own doesn't seem to have a significant boost in the ELBO or the output variable likelihood.
 The IAF paper [3] actually does have really good results on CIFAR10 but uses a novel architecture combined with IAF transforms.
-So by itself, the IAF doesn't seem to do that much.
+But by itself, the IAF doesn't seem to do that much.
 ..
 [2] Actually, it was a bit harder than that because I had to work through a bunch of bugs and misinterpretations of the math, but the number of lines added was quite small.